Waste education

 Where did the name come from?

-The winning name for our new bin mascot was selected from over 70 competition entries made by local families and school students during our Bin mascot naming competition that run during August and September 2020.
-‘Kerby’ was chosen by Alexander of Romsey.
-Alexander has won a brand new worm farm made from recycled plastics for his entry.
+The winning name for our new bin mascot was selected from over 70 competition entries made by local families and school students during our bin mascot naming competition that ran during 2020.
+‘Kerby’ was entered by Alexander from Romsey.
+Alexander won a brand new worm farm made from recycled plastics for his entry.

 Thank you to all of the residents who entered the competition.